-- 2. You combine a solution of potassium sulfate $(K_2SO_4)$ with a solution of lead (II) nitrate $(Pb(NO_3)2)$ and observe that one of the products is a solid.
-Write the formula for the solid that is formed. - 3.
+- 2. You combine a solution of $K_2SO_4$ with a solution of $Pb(NO_3)2$ and observe that a solid is formed.
+Write the formula of the solid. - 3.
 Write a balanced chemical equation describing what happens when you mix sodium phosphate and calcium nitrate.
 Include phases in your equation. - 4.
 How many grams of magnesium do you need to produce 285 g of magnesium chloride?
 Show your work.